IANA BOUKOVA NEWS

 By Katerina Iliopoulou

-In what language can we do poetry today?
-How can we create a vibrant, risky discourse coordinated with the present, the inner existential present but also the historical and the social one?
-How does this reason not just co-ordinate but recommend a conversation?
-Drapetomania, the new book by Iana Boukova, answers these questions in her own artistic way, having assimilated the sharp lyricism and vivid imagery that constitute her poetic origins as well as the contemporary tendency of poetry in her own documentary way.
-The result is a unique in its own kind book, a poetry of thought that produces in the form of poems the language we need to think.
+In what language can we make poetry today?
+How do we engender a poetic discourse that is alive, with edge and attuned to the present, the inner existential present as well as the historic and social one?
+How does that discourse not merely attune itself, but initiate a dialogue?
+Drapetomania, Iana Boukova’s new book, answers these questions in its own artistic way, having assimilated in a thoroughly idiosyncratic manner both poignant lyricism and intensive image-making, which comprise her poetic ancestry, as well as the contemporary trend towards documentation poetry.
+The outcome is a one-of-a-kind book, a poetry of thinking which produces in the form of well-crafted poems the language it needs in order to reflect.

 TRAVELING IN THE DIRECTION OF THE SHADOW